jamesloper/night-watch/README.md

-# Condo Security
+# Night Watch

 This project currently proxies feeds from cameras to view in a password protected dashboard.
 What else should it do?
 You tell me!

 - Only Wyze cameras are supported